Could it be a Developmental Delay?

 It used to be that kids with neurological disorders were often criticized by society – both at home and at school.
 Parents would be frustrated with their children and their children had no clue why they were misunderstood.

-Nowadays we understand that kids with neurological disorders just navigate the world differently than us.
+Nowadays we understand that kids with neurological disorders just navigate the world differently.
 Parents now have resources available to both help them understand their neurodivergent kid and for the child to understand how their brain works.

 This comprehensive list of autism services helps kids and families in West Michigan thrive.